The Closing of the American Mind: "The University"

 Bloom contends that the failure of contemporary liberal education leads to the sterile social and sexual habits of modern students, and to their inability to fashion a life for themselves beyond the mundane offerings touted as success.
-Bloom argues that commercial pursuits had become more highly valued than love, the philosophic quest for truth, or the civilized pursuits of honor and glory.
+Bloom argues that commercial pursuits have become more highly valued than love, the philosophic quest for truth, or the civilized pursuits of honor and glory.
 In "The University", he discusses how the environment in elite institutions has cultivated mere ambition over the search for truth.
 He says that proclaiming an affinity for reason does not alone define a university's worth, as the statement alone does not constitute true commitment to scholastic pursuits in the name of a greater truth.
 He contends that "the mere announcement of the rule of reason does not create the conditions for the full exercise of rationality".
 Universities serve as a reflection of the public and democracy at large.
 Because of this, they are shaped by public opinion (per Alexis de Tocqueville).
 Public opinion serves as the final gatekeeper and the final headsman for any movements the university may actually try to implement to advance the pursuit of critical thinking.

 Bloom also explains what he believes is the dichotomy between the "spirit of the university" and the university itself.
 "The philosophic life is not the university."
 He alludes to early philosophers, from Socrates (who he firmly believes to be "the essence of the university" concept) through the nineteenth century, who he claims never made use of such institutions at all.
 Bloom posits that maybe, after all, free thought and commitment to a greater truth need not exist within the metaphorical four walls of a university.
 What matters instead, he says, what is "uniquely human", is the "philosophic experience".